 “That’s easy, Michele, my ex cheated on me, and I never stopped loving her so that love turned to pain.”
 Maybe you are thinking about someone special who died, and how loving them now feels painful?
 Or, you who are thinking about how you love someone who keeps making hurtful choices (drugs, overspending, infidelity, physically abusive behavior toward you, etc.) and how that feels painful.

 The way I see it, we are not talking about the same thing.
 Love is the energy of kindness, positivity, caring, positive regard, and appreciation.
 When you consider this, what exactly is painful about any of these things?

 Loving is not responsible for your pain.
 The betrayal, misjudgment in where you placed your trust, believing one thing, and experiencing another are the pieces behind your pain.
 Who you thought she was, what you thought you could count on, what you had hoped you could expect is not what you got.
 Loving her didn’t hurt you.
 Something else did.
 Maybe it was trusting her more than trusting your gut.
-Perhaps it is a lack of insight or understanding about how your behaviors have been hurting her.
+Perhaps it is a lack of insight or understanding about how your behaviors have negatively impacted your relationship.

 When you experience the loss of a loved one, it isn’t that you love them that hurts; it’s that they are no longer here, no longer accessible.
 Loving is the part that feels good.
 Missing them, grieving them, and wishing they were here; that is what hurts.